Nuklon/Steam-Economy-Enhancer/README.md

 This script adds the following features to the Steam Tradeoffers:

 *    A summary of all items from both parties.
+*    Select all items of the current page.

 All pricing is based on the lowest listing, price history and your own minimum and maximum prices.